JohnEarnest/Mako/games/Warrior2/Readme.md

 ![Title Image](http://i.imgur.com/zL89d34.png)

 Forth Warrior is a game of programming, stabbing and low cunning.
 Your Forth code controls the actions of a valiant adventurer as she plunges ever deeper into a mysterious dungeon.
 Gather precious gems, defeat slime creatures and watch your step!
+Your program must fit in 8 kilobytes and is scored based on how many cycles it takes to execute, how many actions are taken, how many gems are collected and how many slimes are defeated.
+Once you've made it through all the levels, try to optimize your code and hone your strategy to maximize your score!

 This game is intended to give beginning Forth enthusiasts a fun, well-defined task to cut their teeth on.
 While there are many differences in gameplay, I consider it to be a spiritual successor to [Ruby Warrior](https://github.com/ryanb/ruby-warrior).